NOTE: Beware of spoilers!

 Authenticity—even when it horrifies us

-Before the raid near the beginning of the film, we are treated to a scene in which Amleth and his brothers-in-arms dance around a bonfire in wolfskins, howling and snarling, while a shaman clad in a horned helmet and wielding a pair of staves oversees the entire ritual.
-The helmeted man appeared briefly in the film’s trailer and became a target for Viking enthusiasts pointing out that “actually, Vikings didn’t wear horned helmets”.
-And had the raiders actually gone into battle wearing horned helmets, their scorn would have been justified.
+Before the raid near the beginning of the film, we are treated to a scene in which Amleth and his brothers-in-arms dance around a bonfire in wolfskins, howling and snarling, while a shaman clad in a horned headdress and wielding a pair of staves oversees the entire ritual.
+The horned man appeared briefly in the film’s trailer and became a target for Viking enthusiasts pointing out that “actually, Vikings didn’t wear horned helmets”.
+And had the raiders actually gone into battle wearing horned helmets, their scorn would more likely have been justified.
 But not so fast: this particular scene appears to be a replication of the scene depicted on the so-called Torslunda plates from Öland, Sweden, dated to the Vendel Period (c.
 550-750 AD).
 Though no such helmets have ever actually been found, these images are generally regarded as depicting a now-lost Odinic ritual.
+The Torslunda plates pre-date the Viking Age, but Viking Age finds of pendants closely resembling the horned man suggest that this particular cult was one that may have persisted for many centuries.
 This is imagined in the film as a pre-battle ritual to drive the ulfheðnar and berserkir—wolf and bear warriors, respectively, devoted to Odin—into their famous frenzied state (berserkrgangr).
 Research suggests that such warriors were used as “shock troops”, a vanguard thrown at the enemy and followed up by the main body of the force—and this is exactly what the film portrays.
-The next day, Amleth and his wolfskin-clad comrades initiate the raid, climbing the town palisade, killing the sentries, then throwing open the gates to allow the raiders to come swarming in.
+The next day, Amleth and his wolfskin-clad comrades initiate the raid, climbing the town palisade, killing the sentries, then throwing open the gates to allow the remaining raiders to come swarming in.
 The howling and snarling that Amleth and the ulfheðnar persist in throughout the battle are drawn from literary accounts of certain elite warriors, such as King Harald Fairhair’s (d.
 932 AD) personal guard, who also, as it happens, were said to dress in the skins of wolves.

 This early sequence is a prime example of the lengths to which The Northman goes to incorporate archaeological, literary, and mythological research—longstanding or cutting-edge—into its depiction of the Viking world.
 It is also a good example of what seems to have been the film’s central philosophy: it is here to make your preconceptions of the Viking world look…well, quaint.
 And the result is spectacular.

 Now, I could write for ages about all the delightful historical treats the film has to offer (an incomplete list follows at the end of this piece), but more importantly, I think the strongest point for The Northman is its unflinching portrayal of a society that was in so many ways completely alien to our own.
 Most portrayals of the Viking Age fall short in this way, giving us instead a Norse society that largely looks like other early medieval societies, just with a different set of gods, a different paint job, and a little extra predilection for violence.
 But the society of Viking Age Scandinavia was not like most other European societies of the time.
-This was a different world altogether.
+True, there are recognisable hallmarks of the European early medieval world—the hall, the king, the farmstead—but it was in many ways a very different world to the one that had evolved on the continent by the late 1st millennium AD.
 Archaeology hints at a society with a type of religious cult we cannot possibly reconstruct in full, involving shamanism, human-animal shapeshifting, blood sacrifice, and worship of some of the wildest, most liminal parts of the environment.
 As indicated by Old Norse literary sources, the overarching preoccupation of this cult was fate—not to say that a person had no free will, but rather that certain destinies were seen as unavoidable no matter an individual’s actions—and this is shown very clearly in the film.
 In fairness, the History Channel’s Vikings does dip its toes into some of these waters (something for which I think it deserves more credit than it gets), but it still makes an effort to make the Vikings, if not more palatable, at least more familiar for modern audiences.

 Not so with The Northman.
 This is a movie that refuses to flatter our modern conceptions of a) what the Vikings were like, or b) what we want the Vikings to have been like.
 Even leaving aside the violence that is the hallmark of every Viking Age dramatization (although in this film, the violence is uncommonly brutal), no aspect of the society portrayed in The Northman would pass modern standards.

 That these are unapologetic slavers is established within minutes, when the “heroic” Aurvandil returns with a chain gang of human cargo in tow—and slavery remains a constant from this point on.
 On Fjölnir’s estate, all slaves are routinely verbally and physically abused, the female ones sexually as well.
 Some slaves are butchered for religious ritual, others simply to make a point.
-And, it bears mentioning, that the slaver raid at the beginning of the film is an experience in sheer, unmitigated horror—a far cry from the sanitized, romanticized view of Viking warriors that we all hold so dear.
+And, it bears mentioning, that the slaver raid at the beginning of the film is an experience in unmitigated horror—a far cry from the sanitised, romanticised view of the heroic Viking warrior that we all hold so dear.

 In this regard, The Northman is both incredibly bold and uncomfortable—it is, then, the film that self-proclaimed Viking enthusiasts deserve.
 However, I suspect it is also likely to upset many such Viking enthusiasts.
 It is unlikely to please the far-right political elements that valorise the Vikings as noble heroes—but it is equally unlikely to serve some bizarre modern efforts to reinvent the Vikings as a culture that were somehow “progressive”.
 Instead, we see a people that are impossible to fit into our modern political persuasions at all.
 As it pans out, there are no heroes or villains in this piece: only characters with whom we can sympathise in certain moments, but would almost certainly recoil from were we to meet them in real life.
 Not because they are evil, but because they are products of an alien time and culture that we cannot fully place ourselves in.
 In 2022, the more predictable approach might have been to portray the society as a brutal one, but with Amleth as a man ahead of his time—the audience insert who sees the wrongs of his society by our modern conception of wrong.
 But Amleth is very much a man of his time.
 You probably won’t like him.

 Robert Eggers and his co-writer Sjón, as well as the rest of the creative crew behind this film, deserve immense credit for refusing to even try making this society relatable to us.
 It makes us question our love for this culture, and reminds us of some of the reality that lay behind the beautiful ships and swords.
 For this alone, The Northman is a remarkable film.
-It is also beautifully filmed, intoxicatingly atmospheric, and features a sizzling soundtrack.
-I cannot recommend it enough.
+On aesthetic notes, it is also beautifully filmed, intoxicatingly atmospheric, and features a sizzling soundtrack.

 Nods to Hamlet